dratul/Integrated-Circuits/README.md

 2. Michael Jacob, “Applications and Design with Analog Integrated Circuits”, PHI, 2nd Edition, 2004
 3. Salivahnan, Electronics Devices and Circuits, TMH, 2nd Edition, 2015
 4. Millman and Halkias: Integrated Electronics, Tata Mc.Graw Hill, 2nd Edition, 2010.
-### Course Outcomes:
-At the end of this course students will demonstrate the ability to:
-1. Students will be able to gain in-depth knowledge of complete analysis of Op-Amp 741-IC.
-2. Students will acquire knowledge about Op-Amp based circuits and basic components of ICs such as various types of filters.
-3. Students will be able to understand the concept of Op-Amp based non-linear and wave- shaping circuits.
-4. Students will learn about CMOS digital integrated circuits and digital memory circuits.
-5. Students will gain knowledge about the working principle of data converters along with application specific ICs such as 555 timer and PLL.